-Each image of the current collection is represented by a thumbnail in the lighttable view. darktable keeps a cache of thumbnails on disk, a so-called mipmap cache, the size of which can be adjusted in the core preferences dialog (see Section 7.2, “Core options”).
+Each image of the current collection is represented by a thumbnail in the lighttable view. darktable keeps a cache of the last recently used thumbnails in a file on disk and loads it into memory at startup.
+The size of this cache can be adjusted in the core preferences dialog (see Section 8.2, “Core options”).

-Thumbnails get created whenever darktable imports an image for the first time, after an image has been modified in the darkroom, or when revisiting an “old” image whose thumbnail has already been dropped from the cache.
+Thumbnails get created whenever darktable imports an image for the first time, after an image has been modified in the darkroom, or when revisiting an “old” image whose thumbnail is no longer available.

 Extracting an embedded thumbnail from the input image has the advantage of being very fast.
-However, as those thumbnails were generated without knowing your display profile, the colors may be rendered incorrectly.
-You may notice differences when you open the image in the darkroom view, where colors are corrected for your monitor.
+However, those thumbnails have been generated by the raw converter of the camera and do not represent darktable's “view” of that image.
+You will notice the difference as soon as you open the image in the darkroom mode, after which darktable replaces the embedded thumbnail with its own one.

-As the thumbnail cache has a pre-defined maximum size it will eventually get filled up.
-Then if new thumbnails are added, old ones need to be dropped.
-This typically passes unnoticed to the user unless a too small cache size is selected.
-In that case you might observe adverse effects like continuous regeneration of thumbnails each time you move in your collection, flickering of thumbnail images, or even darktable becoming unresponsive while continuously generating new thumbnails and dropping them again.
+If you don't activate the disk backend and select a too small cache size you might observe adverse effects.
+Continuous regeneration of thumbnails whenever you move in your collection, flickering of thumbnail images, or even darktable becoming unresponsive are typical symptoms.
 A good choice of the cache size is 512MB or higher.
-Please mind that the inherent limits of 32-bit systems will force you to go for a much lower cache size (see Section 9.1, “darktable and memory” for more details on these limitations).
+Please mind that the inherent limits of 32-bit systems will force you to go for a much lower cache size (see Section 10.1, “darktable and memory” for more details on these limitations).

 If for some reason darktable is not able to generate a thumbnail, it displays a skull.
 Don't panic!

 There are three main reasons for this to happen.

 One possible cause is that the input image has been renamed or physically deleted from

 disk. darktable remembers all images ever imported, as long as they have not been removed